dxw/whippet/readme.md

 1. Specs?
 2. How are we going to handle these things?
-  - favicons
-  - google webmaster shiz
-  - mu-plugins
-  - We need something that defines how and where these things are generated
-    - Some things will be different on production/dev/test.
-I guess we need to add back nascent support for environments but just not support them in whippet plugin install|update
+  - favicons, google webmaster shiz, anything else that lives in root - shared/public?
+Or should it be git controlled? app/public?
+  - mu-plugins - should we manage these with a flag in Plugins?
 3. Refactor console I/O
-4. Integrate whippet-server back into the project
-  - Make sure it is compatible with other servers, like wp-cli?

 ## Later

 1. Implement whippet generate theme|app
 2. Manage a system-wide shared directory of plugins and wordpresses that gets used by all my many projects, so I don' have lots of identical copies of things in application directories.
+3. Integrate whippet-server back into the project
+  - Make sure it is compatible with other servers, like wp-cli?

 # Commands